mechatronics-RWTH/lexci-2/README.md

 4. Download or clone this repository and `cd` to its location.
 Check out a version tag and do not use the `main` branch!
 5. Run `pip install .`.
+6. Type `pip install matlabengine==VERSION` where `VERSION` is the latest package version for your MATLAB installation.
+All available versions are listed [here](https://pypi.org/project/matlabengine/#history).
+This step can be skipped if you don't plan to automate MATLAB/Simulink.

 To uninstall LExCI, open a terminal, activate its virtual environment, and type `pip uninstall lexci-2`.